-The computational complexity of sparse operations is proportional
+The computational complexity of sparse operations is proportional to

 nnz, the number of nonzero elements in the matrix.
+Computational

-Computational complexity also depends linearly on the row size
+complexity also depends linearly on the row size

-n of the matrix, but is independent
+n of the matrix, but is independent of the product

-m*n, the total number of zero and
+m*n, the total number of zero and nonzero elements.

 The complexity of fairly complicated operations, such as the solution of sparse linear equations, involves factors like ordering and fill-in, which are discussed in the previous section.
 In general, however, the computer time required for a sparse matrix operation is proportional to the number of arithmetic operations on nonzero quantities.

 Sparse matrices propagate through computations according to these rules:

 Functions that accept a matrix and return a scalar or constant-size vector always